What brands AI mentions, who gets cited, and how to reverse-engineer their success so you become the brand ChatGPT and others recommend.

 What AI says about POS System right now

-Square, Clover, and Lightspeed are the most recommended brands across all prompts analyzed, with an average visibility of 64%.
+Square, Lightspeed, and Clover are the most recommended brands across all prompts analyzed, with an average visibility of 94%.

-www.reddit.com, squareup.com, and www.google.com are the most influential domains in the space - AI models cite them in 35% of answers.
+www.youtube.com, www.techradar.com, and www.forbes.com are the most influential domains in the space - AI models cite them in 61% of answers.

 Before we dive into each prompt, here is the data for the whole category.